 Is the convenience and allure of vaping just marketing hype to sell cannabis products by hiding the facts?

-Continue reading to find out how safe vaping really is.
+Continue reading to find out how safe vaping really is and how it compares to other methods of consuming cannabis.

 Is Vaping Cannabis Safer than Smoking?